-Adam Simon enters his first season as general manager, basketball operations for the Skyforce.
+Adam Simon enters his second season as general manager, basketball operations for the Skyforce.
 Simon, who also holds the role of assistant general manager with the Miami HEAT, will oversee the basketball operations of the NBA Development League franchise.

-Simon is entering his 19th season with the HEAT and first as assistant general manager after serving as director of player personnel the past two seasons.
+Simon is entering his 20th season with the HEAT and second as assistant general manager after serving as director of player personnel the past two seasons.
 Simon served as director of college/international scouting from 2004 thru 2011.
 Simon was promoted to scout/director of college scouting during the 2003-04 season after serving as a scout in 2002-03.
 He served in the capacity of scouting coordinator during the 2001-02 season after serving as basketball operations administrative assistant from 1997-2001.
 As an intern in the basketball operations department in 1996-97, he organized information for the NBA Draft.
 The St. Thomas University graduate originally joined the HEAT in 1995-96, serving as an intern in the video room under current head coach Erik Spoelstra.

 Octavio De La Grana